ethersphere/bee-docs/docs/installation/bee-clef.md

 ### Configuring Bee Clef
-Configuration files are stored in `/etc/bee-clef/`
+Configuration files are stored in `/etc/default/bee-clef/` on Linux and `/usr/local/etc/swarm-clef/default` on MacOS.

+To install clef for Swarm mainnet, change `BEE_CLEF_CHAIN_ID` to be `100` in order to interact with the XDAI network.
+For testnet, use chain id `5`.

-For a normal installation using a package manger, there should not be any configuration changes necessary to start using Bee Clef.
+For a normal installation using a package manger, this should be the only configuration changes necessary to start using Bee Clef.

 ### Interact With Bee Clef